HaozeG/CS225/ComputingAssignment/CA1/README.md

 3. Our Report system uses data from a single-linked list that goes through all nodes.
 4. By using sort(), we can order the reporting order as you wish.

 #### manual

 Type in `6`, follow the instruction to produce report.
+*Note: don't do this on the first day!*

 #### automatic